anonymousproo/bumf57/README.md

 # bumf57

-install Automatically Kali linux all tools
+install Automatically Kali linux all tools<br>

-# Features
-Add Kali linux new repositories
+Add Kali linux new repositories<br>
-Install Kali linux tools
+Install Kali linux tools<br>

 # Requirements
-Python 2.7
+Python 2.7<br>
-operating system (tested on Kali Linux Or Ubuntu)
+operating system (tested on Kali Linux Or Ubuntu)<br>

 # Installation
 sudo su
 git clone
+Or you can download the zip file<br>
 chmod +x

 # Video

 # Usage
-Typing the number of a tool will install it
+Typing the number of a tool will install it.<br>
-Typing 0 will install all Kali Linux tools back : back
+Typing 0 install all Kali Linux tools.<br>
+back : back.<br>
-Magic: Go to the main menu Press 1
+Magic: Go to the main menu Press 1<br>
-Exit: press 3
+Exit: press 3<br>

 # Warning
-Before updating your system , please remove Old Kali-linux repositories and Add new repositories to avoid any kind of problem .
+Before updating your system , please remove Old Kali-linux repositories and Add new repositories to avoid any kind of problem.<br>
+If there is a problem, you can message us.<br>

 # I have some questions!

-# Donations

 # Contact